microsoft/trident/README.md

   server to listen for commands.
 The protocol is described by [proto/trident.proto](proto/trident.proto).
 This only applies to the current run of Trident.
-During provisioning, you can control whether gRPC is enabled on the runtime OS via the `enableGrpc` field within the Management section of the Host Configuration.
+During provisioning, you can control whether gRPC is enabled on the runtime OS via the `enableGrpc` field within the Trident Management section of the Host Configuration.
 TODO: implement and document authorization for accessing the gRPC endpoint.
 - **waitForProvisioningNetwork**: USE WITH CAUTION!!
 IT WILL INCREASE BOOT TIMES IF THE NETWORK CONFIGURATION IS NOT PERFECT.
 (Only affects clean installs) When set to `true`, Trident will start `systemd-networkd-wait-online` to wait